rsalesc/robox.io/docs/setters/cheatsheet.md

     The `@` appends a few extra random characters to the end of the generator call to re-seed the generator.

+2. Expression that refers to solution `sols/my-wa-solution.cpp` and check whether it returns an incorrect outcome.

 #### Add a stress to look for a test that causes TLE in a solution

 ```yaml